Locations:

 Research has found that endometriosis is associated with infertility.
 “Not all endometriosis patients are infertile, but a lot of endometriosis patients do live with infertility,” says Miguel Luna, MD, an Ob/Gyn who specializes in endometriosis.
 “That’s another sign of endometriosis in addition to pain.”

-In other words, for certain people, endometriosis can make it harder to conceive.
+In other words, in some cases, endometriosis can make it harder to conceive.
 But living with this condition doesn’t mean you need to rule out pregnancy.

-Dr. Luna explains how endometriosis affects fertility — and how people living with the disease can manage their diagnosis.
+Dr. Luna explains how endometriosis affects fertility — and how you can manage your diagnosis when you're living with this condition.

 How does endometriosis impact fertility?